There’s never been another movie star quite like Jimmy Stewart.

-You know a movie star is pretty special if through his stellar career, and decades after his last film and passing, the whole world still affectionately refers to him by his nickname: even though very few of us ever met or personally knew Jimmy Stewart, we all feel comfortable calling him “Jimmy.”
-It’s just so natural, as if Stewart himself told us to skip the formalities.
+Throughout his lengthy career, and even now, decades after his last film and passing, the world still affectionately refers to Jimmy by his nickname.
+It’s natural; as if Jim himself told us to skip the formalities.

-If you asked Jimmy Stewart what the greatest things in his life were, I’m confident he’d tell you family, friends, and his life-changing experiences as a bomber pilot flying B-24 Liberators during WWII.
+If you asked Jimmy Stewart what held the most meaning in his life, he’d tell you family, friends, and serving his country as a bomber pilot in WWII.

-Here are a few things about Jimmy Stewart you didn’t know:
+As I spotlight Jimmy Stewart over the coming months, here are a few things about this exceptional man you didn’t know:

 James Maitland Stewart was born in Indiana, Pennsylvania on May 20, 1908.
-His mother Elizabeth instilled a love of music and culture in Jimmy and his two younger sisters at an early age, while his father Alex owned the local hardware store, and planned for his son to take over the family business one day.
+Jimmy and his two younger sisters learned an early appreciation for music and culture from their mother, Elizabeth.
+From his father Alex, owner of the local hardware store, Jim learned to plan for a practical future: Alex fully expected his son to take over the family business one day.

 “Jim was no slouch.
 He had a talent for technical things.
 Never was much good academically, but he could make things.
 He told me that when he was twelve, he made a crystal radio.
 He said he did it with oatmeal boxes and wires.
 I didn’t believe him, so he made one—and the damn thing WORKED!”